arthurtham/twilioquest-extension-php-newtiles/README.md

+# OSS Elephpant HD Edition
+Project by Arthur Tham

+This is a project on recreating the HD version of the OSS Elephpant mission in TwilioQuest, using the TwilioQuest Extension Template.

+More details TBA

+---

 # TwilioQuest Extension Template
 Interested in creating an extension for TwilioQuest?
 You've come to the right place!
 Using this repository as a template, you can create new levels, objectives, characters, and items in TwilioQuest.